WHAT ARE THE RISKS OF REIKI?

 Conclusion: Embracing the Healing Potential of Reiki

 Reiki is an incredibly powerful healing therapy that treats the individual in a holistic, all-encompassing manner.
-Despite common misconceptions and uncertainties, the evidence overwhelmingly supports its safety, effectiveness, and potential to promote well-being on multiple levels.
+Despite the misconceptions that still circulate about Reiki, its use continues to grow because so many people report clear shifts in how they feel, think, cope, and move through their daily lives.
+Across clinical settings and personal accounts, it’s evident that people recognise something meaningful in the experience.
 Accordingly, we can safely embrace the wisdom of Reiki with open hearts and minds, trusting in its capacity to illuminate the path to healing, balance, and inner harmony.

 If you have any questions, or want to chat to more about Reiki please contact me and we can arrange a time to chat.
 If you would like to book a Reiki session in Melbourne (or distance Reiki worldwide), you can book an appointment here or if you would like to learn Reiki yourself, sign up for a Reiki course here.
 I look forward to connecting with you for Reiki!